devopsplan2026/1st-docker-testapp/README.md

   ----------

-Start the application : node server.js
+Start the application to run : node server.js

   localhost:5050/getUser